atharao/atharao.github.io/_posts/2024-01-20-how-to-build-blog-website.md

 2. A blog that is free and doesn't require me to pay for hosting.
 3. A blog that is simple, fast and easy to maintain doesn't require me to spend hours to configure it.

-Did I convince you?
-OK, now let's break down the steps to setup your blogging site.
+Let's break down the steps to setup your blogging site.

 ## Step 1: Decide Your Theme